-Locals from towns across the island come to San Juan to enjoy the year-round cultural events, great entertainment, excellent food, and dance to the sounds of salsa played at the elegant squares and restaurants around the city.
+Locals from towns across the island come to San Juan to enjoy the year-round cultural events, great entertainment, excellent food, and dance to the sounds of Salsa, Bomba and Plena played at the elegant squares and restaurants around the city.

 We invite our visitors to immerse themselves in the warmth of the vibrant Puerto Rican culture by attending local events, visiting restaurants, relaxing at squares, and taking day trips around the island to less touristy towns.

 Just about every week there’s an event celebrating some aspect of Puerto Rican culture, we invite you to join in and experience the pleasures of living in one of the happiest places in the world.

 Taste the Flavors of San JuanFusion of Taino, Spanish & African Flavors

 San Juan is a foodies destination, often described as the gastronomic capital of the Caribbean, Puerto Rico has made it to the top of the list of “Best Caribbean Islands for Foodies”.
 San Juan has turned cooking into a delicious art, many of the island’s most talented world-renowned chefs have restaurants in tourist areas of the city.
 There are plenty of options from fine dining to relaxed outdoor cafes, great food trucks with 5-star food, elegant lounges.
 In San Juan, you can dig into the sultry flavors of Puerto Rican food or try the many restaurants that take fusion cuisine to a whole new level.